Big Buddha Temple

 - Tel: +66 (0)77 424 020

 The Snake Farm is a thrilling spectacle where visitors get a rare and up-close look at many of Thailand's most fearsome reptiles.
 Definitely not for the faint-hearted, the Samui Snake Farm features daily shows where brave snake wranglers coax the creatures into displaying their amazing fighting moves.
-A variety of snakes are used in the show, with king cobras and giant pythons being the star attractions.
-Read More...
+A variety of snakes are used in the show, Read More...

 - Opening Hours: Daily with showtimes at 11am and 2pm